yugen/airqual/README.md

 * Extract api calls to a service module in frontend.
 * Break client Dashboard into separate components.
 * End2End tests with Cypress.
-* Cache results from api
+* Cache results from api.

 ### Features
 * Currently, person can log in with either a google or github account, but those airqual accounts are not linked.
 Provide a way for